A vertically integrated model with phase change for aquifers in cold firn: Introduction

-Although many models exist for firn aquifer dynamics in one (vertical) dimension (see numerical models in \cite{Vandecrux2020}; theoretical model in \cite{shadab2025unified}), there are few studies on modeling firn aquifers in two and three dimensions, as summarized in Table \ref{tab:firn_modeling_summary}.
-These studies include high-fidelity, vertically-integrated modeling or a point-wise approach between both.
-High fidelity models are computationally expensive and in some cases are intractable; therefore, vertically integrated models are utilized, for example, in the groundwater science community \citep{Bear_1972, pinder2006subsurface, shadab2024hyperbolic}.
-Extensive literature on gravity currents in porous media offers useful foundations \citep{benjamin1968gravity,kochina1983groundwater,huppert1995gravity,simpson1999gravity,ungarish2009introduction,zheng2022influence}.
-The proposed firn aquifer models directly implement the vertically integrated models for groundwater.
-However, to the best of our knowledge, existing firn hydrology models have not addressed lateral, groundwater-style flow in cold porous media with freezing, which produces changes in porosity and permeability.
-More specifically, thermodynamics has been coupled in vertically integrated models via 1D (vertical) firn hydrology; however, it has never been explicitly incorporated into the vertically integrated flow equations themselves.
-This represents a conceptual gap between gravity current theory in porous media and the cryospheric context, where heat transport and phase change, causing water loss and pore closure, strongly influence aquifer flow paths.
+Many models exist for firn aquifer dynamics in the vertical direction that consider more detailed physics.
+For example, \cite{Meyer2017} include variably saturated flow hydrology, compaction, thermodynamics, and phase change \citep[also, see numerical models in][]{Steger2017,Vandecrux2020}.
+However, there are few studies on modeling firn aquifers in two and three dimensions, as summarized in Table \ref{tab:firn_modeling_summary}.
+These studies include vertically-integrated firn aquifer or high-fidelity firn hydrologic (SUTRA-2D) models that resolve the vertical flow.
+High fidelity models are computationally expensive and, in some cases, intractable; therefore, vertically integrated models are utilized, for example, in the groundwater science community \citep{Bear_1972, colbeck1978physical, pinder2006subsurface, shadab2024hyperbolic}.
+An extensive literature on aquifers in porous media offers useful foundations \citep{benjamin1968gravity,kochina1983groundwater,huppert1995gravity,simpson1999gravity,ungarish2009introduction,zheng2022influence}.
+Most existing firn aquifer models implement the terrestrial groundwater model for the aquifer, which is based on the vertical integration of liquid water conservation.
+However, to the best of our knowledge, existing firn hydrology models have not addressed lateral groundwater-style flow in cold firn with freezing, which reduces liquid water and produces changes in porosity and permeability.
+Although thermodynamics may have been coupled in vertically integrated models via 1D (vertical) firn hydrology, it has never been incorporated explicitly into the vertically integrated flow equations themselves.
+This represents a conceptual gap between terrestrial groundwater hydrology and the hydrology of firn aquifers, where heat transport and phase change, causing water loss and pore closure, could strongly influence aquifer dynamics.
+In this paper, we aim to address this conceptual gap by extending the concepts from terrestrial groundwater hydrology to model and study firn aquifers.